AliyevaNargiz/my-visitcard/README.md

 - I’ve led award-winning space projects, represented Azerbaijan on global stages, and broken barriers as a young woman in STEM and leadership.

-- I’m also a curious botanist, storyteller, and spiritual explorer — proving that science and soul can thrive together.
+- I’m also a curious botanist, storyteller, and spiritual explorer, proving that science and soul can thrive together.

 ## My interests include: